Discover more from Alex Ewerlöf Notes

 For example, if we assume that code is the output of a software engineer, the value it generates for the customer is the outcome.

-The higher you go in the career ladder, the more you’re expected to represent the “interests of the business”: how the company makes money, what problems does it solve, and for whom.
+The higher you go on the career ladder, the more you’re expected to represent the “interests of the business”: how the company makes money, what problems does it solves, and for whom.

 Again, it is hard to measure that value.
 We could try to use money as a proxy metric for value.
 But it is very naïve to assume a 1:1 relationship between money earned and value generated.
-This misses many nuances about where Staff Engineers deliver their value.
+This lacks many nuances about where Staff Engineers deliver their value.

-Are you saying that Staff Engineers cannot be measured through their direct contribution to the code, but rather how many people they empower?
+Senior Eng: Are you saying that Staff Engineers cannot be measured through their direct contribution to the code, but rather how many people they empower?

 Not entirely.
 Staff Engineer is on the individual contributor (IC) career ladder.
 This means we don’t have any direct reports.